noahbroyles/javaChatApp3/README.md

 `cd source; javac -d ../classes/. *.java; cd ../classes; jar -cvmf manifest.txt SimpleChatClient.jar *`

 (Windows (junk)):
-`cd source && javac -d ../classes/. *.java && cd ../classes && jar -cvmf manifest.txt SimpleChatClient.jar *`
+`cd source && javac -encoding utf8 -d ../classes/. *.java && cd ../classes && jar -cvmf manifest.txt SimpleChatClient.jar *`

 This will recomile everything and get your version of java ready for binness.
 Start a server by typing `cd classes` and then `java -jar Server.jar`.
 Then to run the client open a new terminal / command prompt window, make sure you are in the `classes` folder, and type `java SimpleChatClient <IP address of server> <username>`.